HuygensING/hyper-collate/README.md

 #### Get a .dot visualization of the collation graph:
 `GET /collations/{name}.dot`
-Click on `Try it out`, enter the name of your collation and click on `Exectute`.
+Click on `Try it out`, enter the name of your collation and click on `Execute`.
 This should return response code `200 - OK`
 The response body has the .dot representation of the collation graph.
 This should return the response body: